ntu-juking/ntu-juking.github.io/_pages/about.md

 About Me
 ======
-I received the B.Sc. degree from Wuhan University （武汉大学）, China, in 1998.
+I received the B.Sc. degree from Wuhan University（武汉大学）, China, in 1998.

-Then I received the M.Sc. from Southeast University （东南大学）, China, in 2003.
+Then I received the M.Sc. from Southeast University（东南大学）, China, in 2004.

 and Ph.D. degrees in the Department of Computer Science and Technology from CUMT（中国矿大）, China, in 2014.

-Now I am an associate professor in the School of Information Science and Technology at Nantong University.
+Now I am an associate professor in the School of Artificial Intelligence and Computer Science at Nantong University.